trickerer01/Ruxx/README.md

 Ruxx normally allows most symbols for tags search, there are some specifics though:
 1. Wildcards
 - Most modules support asterisk symbol `*` as wildcard in tags (any number of any symbols).
 You can use any number of wildcards in tags in any place: `b*m*e_cit*` instead of `baltimore_city`.
-  - Note that there is a bug in RX / XB search engine which breaks frontal wildcards: `*_city` will work for RN, RS, RP and EN, but RX will return default result (all)
+  - Note that there is a bug in RX / XB / BB search engine which breaks frontal wildcards: `*_city` will work for RN, RS, RP and EN, but RX will return default result (all)
 2. Meta tags
 - Meta tags describe not the posted artwork but the post itself.
-RX, RN, RS, RP, EN and XB all support meta tags:
+RX, RN, RS, RP, EN, XB and BB all support meta tags:
   - RX syntax: _name_**:**_value_ OR _name_**:=**_value_
   - RN syntax: _name_**=**_value_
   - RS syntax: _name_**:**_value_
   - RP syntax: _name_**=**_value_
   - EN syntax: _name_**:**_value_
   - XB syntax: _name_**:**_value_ OR _name_**:=**_value_
+  - BB syntax: _name_**:**_value_ OR _name_**:=**_value_
 - Some meta `-tags` can be used for exclusion: `-rating:explicit`
 - Some meta tags support wildcards.
 Rules are very strict so this feature is yet to be enabled
 - Some meta tags support inequality.
 These metatags can be used to set a range, ex. `id:>X id:<Y`.
 See below for more syntax
   - Meta `-tags` cannot be used with inequality, like `-score:<0`.
 Flip the comparison instead: `score:>=0`
   - Meta `-tags` cannot be used with sort: `-sort:score`, this syntax won't cause an error but its behavior is undefined.
 Please use common sense
-- Although 'sorting' meta tags are fully supported (`sort` and `order` for RX / RS / XB and RN / RP respectively), you can only use them if they don't conflict with other parameters (ex. date filters)
+- Although 'sorting' meta tags are fully supported (`sort` and `order` for RX / RS / XB / BB and RN / RP respectively), you can only use them if they don't conflict with other parameters (ex. date filters)
 - RX meta tags:
   - **id**: `id:X` (OR `id:=X`), `id:>X`, `id:<Y`, `id:>=X`, `id:<=Y`. `X`,`Y` = `<post ID>`
   - **score**: `score:X` (OR `score:=X`), `score:>X`, `score:<Y`, `score:>=X`, `score:<=Y`. `X`,`Y` = `<number>`